hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 In the Polonaise a gentleman by presenting himself at the head of the file, and clapping his hands becomes the partner of the first lady; the gentleman who is thus superseded, takes the hand of the next lady, and so on through all the couples.
 The last gentleman who is by this means deprived of a partner, either retires, or advances to the head of the dance to lead off in his turn.

-### Waltz Cotillon
+### Waltz cotillon

-This dance commences by six or eight couples waltzing round the room, a chair is then introduced into the center, in which the first gentleman seats his partner.
+This dance commences by six or eight couples waltzing round the room, a chair is then introduced into the centre, in which the first gentleman seats his partner.
 He then leads up and presents each of the other gentlemen in succession.
 If the lady rejects, the discarded suitor retires behind the chair; but when the “favoured one” arrives, she springs up, the tone and accent of the music are accelerated, and off she waltzes with the elected – the other gentlemen then resume their partners and the circle is continued.
 All in turn go through the ceremony of presentation.
 That being concluded, three chairs are then placed, in which a lady (in succession) is seated between two gentlemen, who ardently solicit her reluctant regard, till at length she decides in favour of one, with whom she waltzes off, followed by the other couples, as before.
-A gentleman is now seated in the center chair, blindfolded, and a lady takes the place on each side; in this perplexity of choice the Tantalus of the mirth remains, till by a sudden resolution, he decides for right or left, uncovers his eyes, and waltzes away with the chance-directed partner, followed as before.
+A gentleman is now seated in the centre chair, blindfolded, and a lady takes the place on each side; in this perplexity of choice the Tantalus of the mirth remains, till by a sudden resolution, he decides for right or left, uncovers his eyes, and waltzes away with the chance-directed partner, followed as before.
 The chairs are now placed triangularly, dos a\ dos, and three ladies are thus seated.
 The gentlemen pace round them in a circle, till each of the fair ones throws her handkerchief and away they again whirl.
 The gentlemen then appear to deliver to each, but to one alone is given, a ring, and the dance concludes by the ladies passing hand in hand through arches made by the extended arms of the gentlemen, and each takes his partner and once more waltzes round the circle.

 ### Lancers – First set (By Duval, of Dublin)